 We mentioned earlier that this is an extremely simple plugin to use, which means there are only a few settings to configure.
 For example, the Refresh link text field will enable you to change the text that displays next to each quote, which users can click on to see a new random entry:

 You can also change the Maximum number of iterations for auto-refresh here.
 If you set up your random quotes widget to refresh new quotes automatically, this number is the amount of repetitions it will cycle through before stopping.
-Finally, if your site is cached and the random quote feature isn’t working properly, you can check off the box next to Dynamically fetch the first random quote in widget? option to fix the issue.
+Finally, if your site is cached using a WordPress caching plugin and the random quote feature isn’t working properly, you can check off the box next to Dynamically fetch the first random quote in widget? option to fix the issue.

 Step 2: Create a Library of Quotes